jonaswaller/nn-visualization-video/README.md

 # Neural Network Visualization
-This is a repository containing the source code for the animations to [A Visual Introduction to Neural Networks]().
+This is a repository containing the source code for the animations shown in [A Visual Introduction to Neural Networks]().

 # Requirements
 These animations were made using the Python Mathematical Animation Library [Manim](https://docs.manim.community/en/v0.2.0/).